-To give your Edgar cut an edgy look, try adding spiky texture to the top section of your hair with clay or pomade.
+To give your Edgar cut an edgy look, try adding a spiky texture to the top section of your hair for a fluffy look.
 However, to maintain the Edgar cut’s signature straight fringe, leave the front of your hair smooth and product-free.
-Maximize the impact of the short spiky Edgar haircut by pairing it with a less blended fade, creating a bold undercut effect that draws more attention to your hair.
+Maximize the impact of the fluffy Edgar haircut by pairing it with a fade or a bold undercut that draws more attention to your hair.

 4. Mid Fade Edgar Haircut

 For a sharper and more striking take on the Edgar haircut, pair it with a mid fade.
 Doing so will create an interesting straight-line effect when viewed from the side.
 It’s ideal for guys with medium-length straight hair who want to change up their cut with an edgy and unusual look.

 If you already have a high and tight haircut, try a high fade Edgar for a subtle change of pace.
 As usual, your barber will buzz the sides into a short and sharp high fade.
 However, instead of cropping the top section equally short, they will brush it forward into a mini Caesar.
 Fresh and contemporary, it will give your ultra-short cut a little more personality.